 Benefits: This changes the through movement to be Pine Street.
 This simplifies an intersection by removing turn movements that are generally over capacity and have long delays.
 The Depot Street and Pine Street intersection V/C ratio lowers from 0.72 to 0.61.
-The Crash Reduction Factor (CRF) for removing an approach of a four leg intersection is 0.25.
+The intersection's 2040 LOS improves from LOS F to LOS D. The Crash Reduction Factor (CRF) for removing an approach of a four leg intersection is 0.25.

 Key Considerations/Impacts: Drivers no longer have the option to proceed northeast on Depot Street which could increase out-of-direction travel and add more volume to the Pine/Main Street intersection.
 This provides a safer pedestrian walkway without a street crossing on this leg.
 This does cause the V/C to slightly rise at Pine and East Main Street, 1.08 to 1.18, so Project OS8-C (Pine/Main roundabout) is also required.
 With OS8-C a roundabout at Pine & Main Streets becomes LOS C and a V/C of 0.72.
+Encourage mixed use redevelopment along Main St. as the main downtown roadway and convert the Depot St. cul-de-sac segment into a pedestrian friendly environment.